Your first day on a new job involves a lot of jarring new experiences.

-So when HR inundates you with paperwork or online forms to fill out, we can’t blame you for wanting to gloss over them and call it a day.
-But by doing that, you’re giving short shrift to one of the most important steps in starting a new job right: taking advantage of all that your employer has to offer.
+So when HR presents you with stacks of paperwork or online forms to fill out, we can’t blame you for glossing over them.
+But by doing that, you’re skipping one of the most important steps in starting a new job: taking advantage of what your employer has to offer.

-After all, those company benefits play a bigger role in your financial foundation than you might think.
-Health care coverage, retirement plans and even smaller perks like transit cards can all add up and play a part in helping you reach your money goals.
+Company benefits play a big role in your finances.
+Health care coverage, retirement plans and even smaller perks like transit cards all help you reach your money goals.

 A 401(k) plan is a type of retirement savings account you typically get through an employer.
 There are two types your company might offer: a Traditional 401(k), in which you save a portion of your paycheck for retirement pre-tax (though you will pay taxes on that money when you withdraw it in retirement); or a Roth 401(k), into which you contribute after-tax money (so you won’t pay taxes on the withdrawals you make in retirement).

-If you haven’t started saving for retirement yet, a 401(k) can be a convenient way to get into the habit since your contributions are directly deducted from your paycheck—you likely won’t miss the money that never hits your checking account.
-Not only that, many employers sweeten the deal by offering a 401(k) match, meaning they’re willing to match a certain proportion of your contribution.
+If you haven’t started saving for retirement yet, a 401(k) can be a convenient way to get into the habit since your contributions are directly deducted from your paycheck — you likely won’t miss the money that never hits your checking account.
+Many employers also offer a 401(k) match, meaning they’re willing to match a certain proportion of your contribution.
 If you don’t take advantage of the match, you’re basically walking away from free cash that could go toward your retirement.

 You love your new job, but you also need to take a break from it once in a while.
 That’s where PTO, or “paid time off," comes in.